THE BRECKS IBC CONSTITUTION AND RULES

-The Club shall be called The Brecks Indoor Bowls Club, Thetford.
+The Club shall be called The Brecks Indoor Bowling Club, Thetford.

-(b) The Club shall be mixed club but shall include separate Men's and Women's Sections.
+b.
+The Club shall be a mixed club but shall include separate Men's and Women's Sections.

 The Club shall be affiliated to the English Indoor Bowling Association, the English Women's Indoor Bowling Association, the Norfolk County Indoor Bowling Association, the Norfolk County Women's Indoor Bowling Association and other bowling associations that the Management Committee deems appropriate.